Xon77/Live4Bubbles/README.md

 ---

+## 🎯 What is Live 4 Bubbles?

-**A performance tool for controlling Live Coding Databases from [Tidal Cycles](https://tidalcycles.org/) and [Hydra](https://hydra.ojack.xyz/) with [SuperCollider](https://supercollider.github.io/) GUI and controllers.
-It is my new life-long project, for as many years as possible until the end of my life.**
+**A performance tool for controlling Live Coding Databases from [Tidal Cycles](https://tidalcycles.org/) and [Hydra](https://hydra.ojack.xyz/) with [SuperCollider](https://supercollider.github.io/) GUI and controllers.**

-*Live 4 Bubbles* is an extension and modified version based on [SuperDirtMixer](https://github.com/thgrund/SuperDirtMixer) from Thomas Grund.
-But it goes far beyond a mixer for Tidal Cycles - it transforms your live coding setup into a comprehensive performance and control system with control over your rhythmic, spectral and spatial patterns of sound files and SuperCollider synthesis.

-⚠️ *Live 4 Bubbles* is a comprehensive performance system for live coding that leverages all available open-source online resources, pushing the boundaries of digital creation.
-While the program can be launched quickly once installed, the installation process involves setting up numerous dependencies and programs to maximize control possibilities over sound synthesis and pattern manipulation.

-### 🎛️ Core Features

-**Multi-Track Control System of code execution with dynamic control over dozens of parameters**
-- Control up to 8 independent tracks simultaneously.
-(Above you can see images from a four-track representation),
-- Trigger and control Tidal Cycles code lines from SuperCollider GUI to switch between different code patterns on the fly,
-- Preset system for instant performance setup and transitions with crossfade between patterns,
-- Integration with MIDI controllers for hands-on control.

-**Parameter Management:**
-- Speed of the pattern or the sound, duration and legato,
-- Sound folder and buffer selection for quick navigation through sound libraries during performance,
-- Filter & Database of Effects on the sound and the patterns with multiple parameter controls,
-- Spatial positioning and orbit management.
+*This is my new life-long project, for as many years as possible until the end of my life.*

 ---

+## 🚀 Vision

+*Live 4 Bubbles* is partly an extension and modified version based on [SuperDirtMixer](https://github.com/thgrund/SuperDirtMixer) from Thomas Grund.
+But it goes **far beyond** a simple mixer for Tidal Cycles.

+It transforms your live coding setup into a **comprehensive performance and control system** with control over your:
+- 🎵 **Rhythmic** patterns
+- 🌈 **Spectral** transformations
+- 🌍 **Spatial** positioning

+All applied to sound files and SuperCollider synthesis in real-time.

+---

+## ⚠️ Important Note

+*Live 4 Bubbles* leverages **all available open-source online resources**, pushing the boundaries of digital creation.

+**Quick to launch** once installed ⚡
+**Installation requires** setting up numerous dependencies 📦

+This extensive setup maximizes control possibilities over sound synthesis and pattern manipulation.

+---

+## 🎛️ Core Features

+### 🎚️ Multi-Track Control System

+Control code execution dynamically across up to **8 independent tracks** with dozens of parameters:
+- 🎯 Trigger and control Tidal Cycles code lines from SuperCollider GUI,
+- 🔄 Switch between different code patterns on the fly,
+- 💾 Preset system for instant performance setup and transitions with crossfade,
+- 🎮 Integration with MIDI controllers for hands-on control.

+*(The images above represent a four-track configuration)*

+### 🎼 Parameter Management

+Complete control over every aspect of your performance:
+- ⏱️ **Timing** - Speed, duration, and legato control,
+- 📁 **Sound Selection** - Quick navigation through sound libraries with folder and buffer selection,
+- 🎨 **Effects Database** - Filter and apply effects to both sound and patterns with multiple parameter controls,
+- 🌐 **Spatial Control** - Positioning and orbit management for immersive soundscapes.

 # 💿 Installation

 ---

-### 📋 Prerequisites
+## 📋 Prerequisites

-Before installing *Live 4 Bubbles*, you need to have the following installed:
+Before installing *Live 4 Bubbles*, ensure you have the following installed:

 - **[SuperCollider](https://supercollider.github.io/)** - Audio synthesis platform,
 - **[Tidal Cycles](https://tidalcycles.org/)** - Live coding pattern language,